Ergonomic Chairs for Neck Pain

 Humanscale Freedom Task Chair with Headrest | Graphite Frame, Corde 4 Black Fabric Seat | Height-Adjustable Duron Arms | Standard Foam Seat, Hard Casters, and 5″ Cylinder

-We start off the list with one of the most famous ergonomic chairs, the Freedom by Humanscale.
+We continue the list with one of the most famous ergonomic chairs, the Freedom by Humanscale.
 This Humanscale’s chair is one of those top end office chairs that is actually worth your money – if you’re rich enough to buy it of course.

 Created by the famed and revered designer Niels Diffrient, it’s beautifully designed with high-end materials, especially in the back functions that can be vertically adjusted easily and freely (no puns intended) to accommodate most body heights and builds.